 The full set of Pete’s photographs of If Wet are available here.

-Everyone who presented!
+A huge thank you to: Everyone who presented!
 Everyone who engaged and provided feedback.
 Everyone who came.
 Kavita for cooking, running the bar and tidying up.
 Petefor taking photographs.